chojuahn/ArucoCubeCalibration/README.md

   - 5x5 resolution of ArUco markers with ids 0 to 5 (configurable via --marker-res)
   - Making ArUco cube doesn't require any special tools, like 3D printer, just a few sheets of ArUco markers and boards to form the cube.
   - Rough size of the cube and the exact ArUco marker length are required to perform the calibration.
-  - Current implementation of markers placement is hardcoded such as
+  - Current implementation of initial markers placement is hardcoded such as
     - +z: id 0,
     - -y: id 1,
     - +x: id 2,
     - -z: id 3,
     - -x: id 4,
     - +y: id 5
+  - as well as initial marker orientation can be found in `getInitialCornersInCube()` function to be modified if needed.
+  - Note: Incorrect marker placement compared to initial marker coordinates will lead to longer time for solution to converge, and it can be stuck in local minima.

 ### Building